© 2016 Werkstatt. All rights reserved. Made by Fuelthemes

 Joe is a projection and lighting designer for live performance and events.

-He was selected as the Student Winner in a contest sponsored by USITT and internationally renowned Lighting and Video Designer Tupac Martir to projection map the Iglesia De Santo Domingo in Cartagena, Columbia; he will travel to Colombia in 2018.
+He was selected as the Student Winner in a contest sponsored by USITT and internationally renowned Lighting and Video Designer Tupac Martir to projection map the Iglesia De Santo Domingo in Cartagena, Colombia; he will travel to Colombia in 2018.

 In 2016, Joe worked as a member of the Video team under Tony Award-winning Video Designer Finn Ross on the Broadway premiere of American Psycho and as a member of the Video Engineering Team on the Boeing Centennial Projection Spectacular in Seattle, Washington.